ndxbxrme/generator-angular-meteor/CONTRIBUTING.md

 ### directory tree
 ```
 |-- generators
-|    templates and compiled js lives in here
+|    templates and compiled js live in here
 |-- node_modules
 |     you know what this is
 |-- src